openconnectivityfoundation/DeviceBuilder/Readme.md

 The base function of DeviceBuilder is to:

 - create a single Swagger2.0 file from OCF swagger type definitions (oneIOTa, Core,...)
-The single swagger definition file of a full device (application level resources) can be used for:
+The single Swagger definition file of a full device (application level resources) can be used for:
   - code generation (as input of [swagger2x](/swagger2x))
   - generation of the introspection file.